 Places to Eat

 Street tacos and burritos are on the menu at Mony’s Mexican Food, where our “Like a Local” insider Monica Diaz and her team will treat you like one of the family.
-More delicious tacos can be had at The Project –Corazon Cocina & Taproom, the newest addition to the neighborhood.
 A Santa Barbara institution for 40 years, family-run Shalhoob’s Meat Company opened The Funk Zone Patio restaurant featuring a well-rounded menu of snacks, sliders, salads, sandwiches and BBQ.

 Every establishment in the ACME Hospitality culinary empire gets our stamp of approval.
 Helena Avenue Bakery, located adjacent to Santa Barbara Wine Collective, is a counter service breakfast and lunch spot.
 Cute and casual Lucky Penny serves wood-fired pizzas early afternoon until evening.
 The Lark and Loquita are prime dinner destinations, serving seasonal Californian cuisine and Spanish tapas, respectively.